vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 Let's use the Presenter's `presenterWillMount` lifecycle hook to fetch the planet data.

-`presenterWillMount` is given the current `repo` for the presenter specifically for this purpose:
+`presenterWillMount` is given the current `repo` specifically for this purpose:

 ```javascript
 // src/presenters/planets.js